dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Scatter Matrix](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Scatter_Matrix.png)

 Here you can clearly see the two types of data.
-We can take a closer look on each of the variables below.
+We can take a closer look at each one of the variables below.

 #### Continuous variables